Mohd Khalil Yaakob

-Tun Datuk Seri Utama Mohd Khalil bin Yaakob (Jawi: محمد خليل بن يعقوب; born 29 December 1937) is a Malaysian politician who served as the 6th Yang di-Pertua Negeri of Malacca from June 2004 to June 2020, 12th Menteri Besar of Pahang from August 1986 to May 1999, Minister of Information in the Barisan Nasional (BN) administration under former Prime Minister Mahathir Mohamad from December 1999 to March 2004 and Member of Parliament (MP) for Kuantan from November 1999 to March 2004.
+Mohd Khalil bin Yaakob (Jawi: محمد خليل بن يعقوب; born 29 December 1937) is a Malaysian politician who served as the 6th Yang di-Pertua Negeri of Malacca from June 2004 to June 2020, 12th Menteri Besar of Pahang from August 1986 to May 1999, Minister of Information in the Barisan Nasional (BN) administration under former Prime Minister Mahathir Mohamad from December 1999 to March 2004 and Member of Parliament (MP) for Kuantan from November 1999 to March 2004.
 He is a member of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.

 Early life

 Born in Kuantan, Khalil attended Malay College Kuala Kangsar and later graduated with a Bachelor of Arts from the University of Malaya.
 He was a career diplomat and served in Italy, Morocco, Singapore and Indonesia.

 Political career

 Khalil is a member of UMNO and served on its supreme council from 1984.
 He became party secretary-general in 1999 until his appointment as governor.

 His was first elected to the Bukit Ibam state seat in the Pahang State Assembly during the 1978 general elections.
 In 1982, he won the Maran parliamentary seat and was appointed Deputy Minister of Education.
 He joined the Cabinet in 1984, serving as Minister in the Prime Minister's Department.

 Khalil won the Bukit Tajau state seat in the 1986 general elections, and became Menteri Besar of Pahang.
 He served for three terms, until 1999.
 In the 1999 general elections, he rejoined federal politics and was elected as Member of Parliament for Kuantan.
 He was appointed Minister of Information but did not contest the next election, held in 2004.

 In April 2001, a police report was lodged by Pahang state assemblyman Fauzi Abdul Rahman alleging that Mohd Khalil misappropriated state resources as Pahang Menteri Besar.